Centre for Rural Economy

 I have obtained funding from research foundations, government third sector and industry.
 All of my research carries significant social and economic impact.
 For example, my Joseph Rowntree Funded research on migration led to various policy and advisory roles including advising the Northern Ireland government on a proposed Racial Equality Strategy, addressing a NI Assembly Committee and speaking at a central government lunchtime seminar series.

-Labour Shortages in the Food Supply Chain, Food Standards Agency (2022).
-This research is examining the implications of labour shortages across different parts of the food system both now and in the future.
-Using a food systems approach it will explore shortages relating to specific elements, namely food production and consumption.
+Labour Shortages in the Food Supply Chain (Food Standards Agency) (2022).
+This research examined the implications of labour shortages across different parts of the food system.

 Review of Rural Development funding, Rural Community Network (Northern Ireland) (2022).
-This project will identify how the UK government’s replacement funds, as promoted through its levelling up agenda, can best be tailored to meet the needs of rural communities in Northern Ireland.
-The research will identify opportunities to innovate and support wider community interests, including small scale local groups to larger community enterprises.
+This project identified how the UK government’s replacement funds for EU initiatives could meet the needs of rural communities in Northern Ireland.

 Local Perspectives on Community and Economy (DEFRA).
-This project aims to provide greater understanding of rural community development through exploring the 'lived experience' in terms of relationships between economy, society, local context, and service delivery (2020-22)
+This project examined rural community development through exploring the 'lived experience' in terms of relationships between economy, society, local context, and service delivery (2020-22)

 National Institute of Health Research: Applied Research Collaborations (2021-22) (with HAREF and Riverside Community Health Project).
-To use the coronavirus pandemic as a prism through which to research health inequalities. and to understand how health messages got through during the first pandemic phase.
+This project used the coronavirus pandemic as a prism through which to research health inequalities.

-Diversified Rural: Understanding Differences Within and Between the UK and Ireland, ESRC-Irish Research Council (2021-22).
-This network will co-produce future research questions and reframe rural policy in a context of UK exit from the EU and post-pandemic rebuilding.
+Diversified Rural: Understanding Differences Within and Between the UK and Ireland, (ESRC-Irish Research Council) (2021-22).
+This network examined how to reframe rural policy in a context of UK exit from the EU and post-pandemic rebuilding.

 Non-Agricultural Seasonal Workers in Rural and Urban Scotland, (Scottish Government).
-Led by Mark Diffley Consultancy and Research, this is mixed method project estimated the number of seasonal migrant workers in Scotland and examined their everyday lives including their working conditions and their future intentions in the context of Brexit.
-The research also examined the perspective of employers and their future choices and actions.
+This is mixed method project estimated the number of seasonal migrant workers in Scotland and examined their everyday lives including their working conditions and their future intentions in the context of Brexit.

 Supervision